Turandot

-The opera is set in China and follows the Prince Calaf, who falls in love with the cold Princess Turandot.
-In order to win her hand in marriage, a suitor must solve three riddles, with a wrong answer resulting in their execution.
+The opera is set in China and follows the Prince Calaf, who falls in love with the cold-hearted Princess Turandot.
+In order to win her hand in marriage, a suitor must solve three riddles, with a wrong answer resulting in his execution.
 Calaf passes the test, but Turandot refuses to marry him.
 He offers her a way out: if she is able to guess his name before dawn the next day, he will accept death.

-Puccini left the opera unfinished at the time of his death in 1924; Franco Alfano completed it in 1926.

 Origin and pronunciation of the name

 The title of the opera is derived from the Persian term Turandokht (توراندخت, 'daughter of Turan'), a name frequently given to Central Asian princesses in Persian poetry.
 Turan is a region of Central Asia that was once part of the Persian Empire.
+It also applies to the Mongols who were emperors of China during the Yuan dynasty.
 Dokht is a contraction of dokhtar (daughter); the kh and t are both pronounced.